 PRINCIPAL INVESTMENT STRATEGY.
 After an extended period of historically low interest rates, the sponsor believes that these historically low interest rates are likely to rise, and selected securities that it believes will meet the investment objective of the trust in an environment of rising interest rates.
-The trust is not directly intended to provide investors with rising interest rates rise.
+The trust is not directly intended to provide investors with rising interest income distributions or interest distributions that increase as prevailing interest rates rise.
 The trust seeks to provide a "hedge" against-to reduce the risk and volatility associated with-increasing interest rates.
 The trust seeks to achieve its objective by investing in an unmanaged, diversified portfolio of securities.
 In selecting securities for the trust's portfolio, the sponsor considered the following categories of securities: equity securities of publicly traded companies; common stock of closed-end investment companies, known as closed-end funds; and common stock of exchange-traded funds ("ETFs").

-The trust's portfolio is divided into four asset segments as of the time of original selection: approximately 40% invested in the equity securities of companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 30% invested in common stock of closed-end funds that generally invest in senior corporate loans or other income-producing securities; approximately 20% invested in common stock of one or more ETFs with returns that generally correspond to the inverse of one or more U.S. Treasury indexes ("inverse ETFs") and approximately 10% invested in common stock of one or more ETFs with returns that generally correspond to one or more convertible bond indexes.
+The trust's portfolio is divided into four asset segments as of the time of original selection: approximately 40% invested in the equity securities of companies traded on a U.S. exchange, which may include securities of all market capitalizations; approximately 30% invested in common stock of closed-end funds that generally invest in senior corporate loans or other income-producing securities, which may include subordinated loans or debt instruments, credit obligations or related derivatives; approximately 20% invested in common stock of one or more ETFs with returns that generally correspond to the inverse of one or more U.S. Treasury indexes ("inverse ETFs") and approximately 10% invested in common stock of one or more ETFs with returns that generally correspond to one or more convertible bond indexes.
+These ETFs invest in foreign or domestic convertible securities, either directly or indirectly by investing in other funds which themselves invest directly in convertible securities and certain of these convertible bond ETFs selected by the sponsor may invest in securities of companies located in "emerging markets."
 These weightings will vary thereafter.

 Equity Securities.
 The sponsor believes that historically rising interest rate environments have typically been associated with periods of economic growth and positive performance for equity securities.
 As such, equity securities may benefit from rising interest rates and bond price declines as investors seek investments with greater total return potential.
 In selecting the equity securities of individual companies, the sponsor considered criteria including, but not limited to, current dividend yield and historical dividend growth rates.
 The sponsor sought to select equity securities of individual companies in sectors it believes are best positioned to achieve the trust's investment objective over the life of the trust.
 While the sponsor considers each of these sectors, the trust portfolio does not necessarily include securities from each of these sectors.
-The final trust portfolio includes securities of companies in the energy, financials, industrials, materials, telecommunication services and utilities sectors, MSCI Inc. and S&P Dow Jones Indices have announced that a new real estate GICS[®] sector is being added, elevating its position from under the financials sector, effective after the market close on August 31, 2016.
-While this is occurring during the trust's anticipated initial offering period, it will not impact the trust's portfolio.
-However, after August 31, 2016, certain of the companies currently categorized in the financials sector may be categorized in the real estate sector.
+The final trust portfolio includes securities of companies in the energy, industrials, materials, real estate and utilities sectors.